Chapter Seventeen IV

 “What’s so funny?”

 “C-mom.
 Your daughter spent five hours in gung fu practice.
-She was so stiff I had to work on her nearly two hours.
-I had to marinate her in Dit Da Jow.”
+She was so stiff I had to work on her nearly two hours after marinating her in Dit Da Jow.”

 Susan, “Our children have been exhausting themselves, you sat in your Aeron chair and typed.”